tsauvajon/libreads/README.md

 You can install it on MacOS as part of the great [Calibre](https://calibre-ebook.com/) suite, with `brew install --cask calibre`.

+On Linux, you can install it with `sudo -v && wget -nv -O- https://download.calibre-ebook.com/linux-installer.sh | sudo sh /dev/stdin`.
+Since this runs an arbitrary `sh` file using `sudo`, you should definitely understand what you're doing before pasting that in a terminal.
+In doubt, check the [official guide](https://calibre-ebook.com/download_linux).

 ## What does it do?
 How does it work?

 ### 1: Find the ISBN from Goodreads